-Your vehicle may have a Tire Pressure Monitor System (TPMS).
+Your vehicle has a Tire Pressure Monitor System (TPMS).
 This system uses radio and sensor technology to check tire pressure levels.
-If your vehicle has this feature, sensors are mounted onto each tire and wheel assembly, except for the spare tire.
-The TPMS sensors monitor the air pressure in your vehicle's tires and transmit tire pressure readings to a receiver located in the vehicle.
+TPMS sensors are mounted onto each tire and wheel assembly on your vehicle.
+The TPMS sensors transmit tire pressure readings to a receiver located in the vehicle once every 60 seconds while the vehicle is being driven, or any time the tire pressure changes by more than 1 psi (6 kPa) whether the vehicle is moving or not moving.

 Each tire, including the spare (if provided), should be checked monthly when cold and inflated to the inflation pressure recommended by the vehicle manufacturer on the vehicle placard or tire inflation pressure label.
-(If your vehicle has tires of a different size than the size indicated on the vehicle placard or tire inflation pressure label, you should determine the proper inflation pressure for those tires.)

-As an added safety feature, your vehicle has been equipped with a tire pressure monitoring system (TPMS) that illuminates a low tire pressure telltale when one or more of your tires is significantly under-inflated.
+When the low tire pressure telltale is illuminated, one or more of your tires is significantly under-inflated.

-Accordingly, when the low tire pressure telltale illuminates, you should stop and check your tires as soon as possible, and inflate them to the proper pressure.
+You should stop and check your tires as soon as possible, and inflate them to the proper pressure.
 Driving on a significantly under-inflated tire causes the tire to overheat and can lead to tire failure.
 Under-inflation also reduces fuel efficiency and tire tread life, and may affect the vehicle's handling and stopping ability.